-- The Agency's main asset is its investment in the Project, which comprises \$77.8 million in Electric Utility Plant, net of Accumulated Depreciation at December 31, 2016.
-The Electric Utility Plant net decreased primarily due to \$7.1 million depreciation expense for the year, partially offset by \$4.4 million of additions for the Auxiliary Boiler and HMI controller replacement projects. - Current Assets increased primarily due to higher Unrestricted cash as part of normal operations and steam sales, partially offset by lower Receivable from SMUD for the capital project portion of the PPA billings in November and December 2016.
+- The Agency's main asset is its investment in the Project, which comprises \$72.1 million in Electric Utility Plant, net of Accumulated Depreciation at December 31, 2017.
+The Electric Utility Plant net decreased primarily due to \$7.2 million depreciation expense for the year, partially offset by \$1.5 million of additions for the Auxiliary Boiler, Human Machine Interface controller replacement and Protective Relay upgrade projects. - Current Assets increased primarily due to higher Unrestricted cash as part of normal operations, Receivable from SMUD for the fuel portion of the PPA billings in November and December 2017 and advance payment for a replacement transformer, partially offset by lower steam sales.